Still Serving Australians: Present Works & Endeavours

 - Encouraging all members of the Australian public to be informed of whether they are carriers of these conditions by being tested.

-- Assisting the Australian Red Cross Blood Service (ARCBS) with their awareness campaigns, fundraising and donor efforts.
+- Assisting the Australian Red Cross Blood Service (ARCBS) with their awareness campaigns and donor efforts.

 - Serving as an advocate for people affected by genetic haemoglobinopathies with governmental agencies and medical providers.
 (In addition, we have served as advocates for affected families and individuals, who have requested us to be their spokesperson.)